-For years, consumers have considered cremation as an environmentally-friendly way of final disposition, in comparison to traditional earth burial.
-Critics argue that chemicals used in the embalming process and the manufacturing of caskets and outer burial containers may be harmful to the environment as they are deteriorating underground.
-Thus cremation has been accepted as a simple, inexpensive and environmentally-conscious method for final disposition.
+For years, consumers have considered cremation an environmentally friendly form of final disposition for loved ones’ remains, in comparison to traditional earth burial.
+Critics say that chemicals used in the embalming process, and caskets and outer burial containers, may be harmful to the environment as they are deteriorating in the ground.
+So cremation has been accepted as a simple, inexpensive and environmentally-conscious method of final disposition.

 There are some green cemeteries that will not allow inurnment of cremated remains because the “green model” was not followed.

-In the long-term, each method of disposition is the same: “ashes to ashes, dust to dust”.
-The cremation method uses heat and air, the alkaline hydrolysis method uses heat, pressure, and a water/potassium solution, and the burial method uses the elements found in the soil.
-The methods of cremation and alkaline hydrolysis are obtained at a much faster rate, but eventually all three results are the same.
+In the long term, each method of disposition is the same: “ashes to ashes, dust to dust.”
+The cremation method uses heat and air, while the alkaline hydrolysis method uses heat, pressure, and a water/potassium solution; burial uses the elements found in the soil.